bitcoin/bitcoin/doc/developer-notes.md

 and the result is not very consistent.
 However, we're now trying to converge to a single style, so please use it in new code.
 Old code will be converted gradually.
-- Basic rules specified in [src/.clang-format](/src/.clang-format).
-  Use a recent clang-format to format automatically using one of the [dev scripts] (/contrib/devtools/README.md#clang-formatpy).
+- Basic rules specified in src/.clang-format.
+Use a recent clang-format-3.5 to format automatically.
   - Braces on new lines for namespaces, classes, functions, methods.
   - Braces on the same line for everything else.
   - 4 space indentation (no tabs) for every block except namespaces.